Embed a WebSphere Liberty profile in an executable JAR with Maven

 The Maven war plugin is needed package the application.

 Historically, WAR files have required a web.xml file, but that necessity expired with the release of the Servlet 3.0 API.
-However, the Maven WAR plugin barks if the web.xml file does not exist unless the failOnMissingWebXml configuration attributes is stet to false.
+However, the Apache Maven WAR plugin barks if the web.xml file does not exist unless the failOnMissingWebXml configuration attributes is stet to false.
 Since my application does contain a deployment descriptor, I could have left this setting out, but I figured I’d leave it in for the sake of anyone trying to deploy a modern web app on an embedded WebSphere Liberty profile and wasn’t aware of this optional setting.
 The configuration for the first plugin, which appears in the Maven POM file after the name tag and before the closing project tag is as follows:

 <build>